actions/setup-python/README.md

 - Preinstalled versions of PyPy in the tools cache on GitHub-hosted runners
   - For detailed information regarding the available versions of PyPy that are installed, see [Supported software](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).
   - For the latest PyPy release, all versions of Python are cached.
   - Cache is updated with a 1-2 week delay.
-If you specify the PyPy version as `pypy-3.7`, the cached version will be used although a newer version is available.
-If you need to start using the recently released version right after release, you should specify the exact PyPy version using `pypy-3.7-v7.3.3`.
+If you specify the PyPy version as `pypy3.7` or `pypy-3.7`, the cached version will be used although a newer version is available.
+If you need to start using the recently released version right after release, you should specify the exact PyPy version using `pypy3.7-v7.3.3` or `pypy-3.7-v7.3.3`.

 - Downloadable PyPy versions from the [official PyPy site](https://downloads.python.org/pypy/).
   - All available versions that we can download are listed in [versions.json](https://downloads.python.org/pypy/versions.json) file.